GGGWX/Some-Informatics/README.md

 # For informatics

 FINISHED
-and PAPER ACCEPTED
+with PAPER ACCEPTED
-working on ANOTHER ONE
+and working on ANOTHER ONE